Bachelor’s Degree (BA) in Digital Design: Web Design Emphasis

 Course Description

 This course explores fundamentals and traditions for designing with type, as well as corporate design with an emphasis on typography with integration of vector designs and photography into promotional pieces.
 Students propose and create solutions for visual problems with type.
 This course includes reading, writing, and lab assignments and requires the creation and exhibition of student artwork.
-Technology requirement: Students provide their own laptop, mouse, and subscription to the Adobe Creative Cloud.
+Technology requirement: Students provide their own laptop and mouse.
+Students will use industry-standard software to complete assignments.
 Verify required technical specifications in the University Policy Handbook, which is available on www.gcu.edu.
 Prerequisite: DDN-120.
 Co-Requisite: DDN-120.

 Course Description